HamzaGbada/Docker-tuto/README.md

     ```
     $ docker rm ubuntuTest
     ```
-   To remove an image, you must remove all it dependent containers.
+   To remove an image, you must remove all, it dependent containers.
    * Stop Command:
     To stop a running container
     ```